hafsaChy/jsramverk-train-controller/README.md

 <p>All vulnerabilities are fixed by running <i>npm audit fix</i>.
 During fixing vulnerabilities 7 packages are added, 21 packages are removed, 25 packages are changed.</p>

 ### Framework
-React
+React Framework

 The advantage React has over Angular and Vue is that it is easier to learn.
 React is created and is being developed today by Facebook, which is the biggest framework today.
-React is used by several large websites, including Netflix, Paypal and AirBnB.
+It is used by several large websites, including Netflix, Paypal and AirBnB.
 React is flexible but has high complexity, which requires good knowledge of Javascript.
-React is the largest and most popular framework and is judged to be that framework which is most relevant in the labor market.
+It is the largest and most popular framework and is judged to be that framework which is most relevant in the labor market.

 ## References
 1. Reactjs(2023).
 Hämtad 3 September 2023 från https://reactjs.org/